 BAJA RACING NEWS.COM LIVE from Baja California, Mexico.
 BAJA RACECASTS & NEWS.
 The #1 Internet Source of Baja racing info, online & real-time race results LIVE!
 The wild life of the racers-pilots, teams and fans who love Off Road Desert Racing-Baja Racing!
 Offroad trucks, tires, engines, tools & new offroad gear.
 Exclusive inside off-road racing dirt!
 EXCLUSIVE RACING PICS VIDS and stories, the most dangerous & notorious racing in the world!
-The New Death Races, LIVE!
+The KING OF BAJA, LIVE!

 "SANTA BARBARA, CALIF. -- Standing on a bluff along the central